cocotb/cocotb/documentation/source/quickstart.rst

     $> sudo apt-get install libx32gcc1 gcc-4.8-multilib lib32stdc++-4.8-dev

-Replace 4.8 with the version of gcc that was installed on the system in the step above.
-Unlike on Redhat where 32 bit python can co-exist with native python ubuntu requires the source to be downloaded and built.
+Replace 4.8 with the version of GCC that was installed on the system in the step above.
+Unlike on RedHat where 32-bit Python can co-exist with native Python, Ubuntu requires the source to be downloaded and built.

-Redhat based installation
+RedHat based installation

 .. code-block:: bash